 Pursuant to a September 1, 1983 Order of the U.S. District Court, the allocation of harvest in the Columbia River was established under the "Columbia River Fish Management Plan" which was implemented in 1988 by the parties of U.S. v.
 Oregon.
 This plan replaced the original 1977 plan (pages 16-20 of the 1978 FMP).
 Since the Columbia River Fishery Management Plan expired on December 31, 1998, fall Chinook in Columbia River fisheries were managed through 2007 under the guidance of annual management agreements among the U.S. v.
 Oregon parties.
-In 2008, a new 10 year management agreement was negotiated through the U.S. v.
-Oregon process, which included revisions to some in-river objectives.
-This most recent plan is the "2008-2017 U.S. v Oregon Management Agreement".
-The plan provides a framework within which the relevant parties may exercise their sovereign powers in a coordinated and systematic manner in order to protect, rebuild, and enhance upper Columbia River fish runs while providing harvest for both treaty Indian and non-Indian fisheries.
+Since 2008, two 10-year management agreements (2008-2017 and 2018-2027) were negotiated through the U.S. v.
+Oregon process.
+The management agreement provides a framework within which the relevant parties may exercise their sovereign powers in a coordinated and systematic manner in order to protect, rebuild, and enhance upper Columbia River fish runs while providing harvest for both treaty Indian and non-Indian fisheries.
 The parties to the agreement are the United States, the states of Oregon, Washington, and Idaho, and four Columbia River treaty Indian tribes-Warm Springs, Yakama, Nez Perce, and Umatilla.